struhanets/students_journal/README.md

 * Management of student groups and assigning students to specific subjects
 * The ability to create new users, edit information about students, groups, and subjects

+## Configuration

+Login and password for the test user

+* login: user
+* password: user12345

 ## Demo

 ![Website Interface](demo.png)